Deragh Campbell: Career

 Campbell made her film debut in Matthew Porterfield's 2013 independent feature film I Used to Be Darker.
 She was named as one of the Toronto International Film Festival's "Rising Stars" in 2015, alongside Stephan James, Aliocha Schneider, and Karelle Tremblay.
 Since then, she has appeared in several films, including How Heavy This Hammer (2015), and Fail to Appear (2017).

 Campbell's collaborations with filmmaker Sofia Bohdanowicz have screened at festivals around the world.
-Since 2018, she has portrayed the character of Audrey Benac in five of Bohdanowicz's films: Veslemøy's Song (2018), MS Slavic 7 (2019), Point and Line to Plane (2020), A Woman Escapes (2022) and Measures for a Funeral (2024).
+Since 2018, she has portrayed the character of Audrey Benac in five of Bohdanowicz's films: Veslemøy's Song (2018), MS Slavic 7 (2019), Point and Line to Plane (2020), A Woman Escapes (2022), and Measures for a Funeral (2024).
 Campbell was a credited co-director of MS Slavic 7 as well.

-In 2019, Campbel starred in Kazik Radwanski's third feature film, Anne at 13,000 Ft., which premiered in the Platform Prize competition and received an honourable mention from the jury at the 2019 Toronto International Film Festival.
+In 2019, Campbell starred in Kazik Radwanski's third feature film, Anne at 13,000 Ft., which premiered in the Platform Prize competition and received an honourable mention from the jury at the 2019 Toronto International Film Festival.

-Campbell starred opposite Michaela Kurimsky in Hannah Cheesman's short film, Succor, which was an official selection for the 2020 Toronto International Film Festival.
+Campbell starred opposite Michaela Kurimsky in Hannah Cheesman's short film, Succor; the short film was an official selection for the 2020 Toronto International Film Festival.